 - Setting age / ability based personal reading expectations

-- Provide a variety of wider curriculum projects or activities through the school’s Pick ‘n’ Mix activity sheets.
+- Provide a variety of wider curriculum activities through linked learning on the school's website.

 - Be available for e-mail communication between 09:30 and 16:00 (Monday to Friday – term time only).
 Where possible staff will respond as soon as possible but will always do so within two working days.
 This will either be by e-mail or follow up phone call.

-- Monitor pupils learning over the close down period and in addition to ongoing feedback through e-mail, respond to one piece pupil writing along with providing resources for children to self-assess learning.
+- Monitor pupils learning over the close down period and in addition to ongoing feedback through e-mail or alternative communication platform, respond to one piece pupil writing and mathematics along with providing resources for children to self-assess learning.

-- Provide resources or links to support one personal, social, emotional well-being lesson per week.
+- Provide children with weekly learning and resources to support children's personal, social, emotional well-being .

 - Specific and personalised guidance for SEND and the most able children.

-- Provide parents with suggested resources that could support physical activity each week.
+- Provide parents with suggested resources that could support physical activity across the week.

 - Support where possible the school's English and Maths provision.
-At the time of writing the school is using the government’s Oak Academy English and Maths online learning lessons.
+Currently the school is using the government’s Oak National Academy English and Maths online learning lessons.
 These sessions need to be completed in sequence and can be spread over the week either as daily lessons or as blocks of learning.

-- One piece of writing to be sent or e-mailed to the class teacher by the end of each week.
-This can come from the Oak Academy English lessons, RE or from the Pick ‘n’ Mix tasks.
+- One piece of writing and mathematics to be sent or e-mailed to the class teacher by the end of each week.
 The marking criteria will be the school’s agreed Writing Must Haves as specified by the class teacher, (see your child’s Class Page).

 - Phonics / spelling and number activities completed each day.
 Reading every day (Note: Class teachers will provide guidance on book choices.)

-- Completion of class RE / PSHE / life skills activity and participation in one School Worship activity each
+- Completion of class RE / PSHE / life skills activity and participation in School Worship each week.

 - Keep in contact with the school where possible.

-- Where possible, undertake one form of physical activity for about 20 minutes, three times per week (e.g Joe Wicks, Cbeebies Super Movers, daily walk).
+- Where possible, undertake one form of physical activity for 20 - 30 minutes per day (e.g Joe Wicks, Cbeebies Super Movers, daily walk).

 For full Home/School Partnership Policy, please click link (Home/School Partnership Policy).